Royal Mile Walking Tour (Self Guided), Edinburgh

 13) People's Story Museum

-Housed in Canongate Tolbooth, built in 1591 and once a customs house and jail, this museum tells the history of Edinburgh, as seen through the eyes of those who lived and worked here, from the 18th century to the present.
+Housed in Canongate Tolbooth, a formidable 16th-century building that once doubled as a customs house and a jail, its walls have witnessed a thing or two.
+Nowadays, instead of keeping smugglers and prisoners in, it keeps the stories of everyday Edinburgh, as seen through the eyes of those who lived and worked here from the 1700s right up to modern times.

 14) Museum of Edinburgh